 The poem takes the reader through distorted scenes from the myth.
 These collide and transform the speaker’s own life.
 The imagined and the real worlds come together as the speaker tries to sort out what it means to grow up with the legend and then raise her daughter.

 She contends with the passage of time and the choices her daughter is going to have to make.
 By the end of the poem, she comes to accept the fact that she needs to share the legend with her daughter.
-Together they can know it, understand and relate to it, without having to speak about it.
+Together they can know it, understand, and relate to it, without having to speak about it.

 You can read the full poem here.

-Structure and Poetic Technique in The Pomegranate
+Structure and Poetic Technique

 ‘The Pomegranate’ by Eavan Boland is a fifty-three line poem that’s is contained within one stanza of text.
 The lines are written in free verse, meaning that they do not follow a specific rhyme scheme or metrical pattern.

 Boland makes use of several poetic techniques in ‘The Pomegranate’.
-These include enjambment, alliteration and caesura.
+These include enjambment, alliteration, and caesura.
 The latter, caesura, occurs when a line is split in half, sometimes with punctuation, sometimes not.
 The use of punctuation in these moments creates a very intentional pause in the text.
 A reader should consider how the pause influences the rhythm of one’s reading and how it might proceed an important turn or transition in the text.
 For instance, line seven reads: “I can enter it anywhere.
 And have” or, another example, line twenty-eight: “The pomegranate!
 How did I forget it?”

 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “plucked a pomegranate” in line thirty-two and “cars and cable” in line forty-three.